 Now remove the hair from the middle of the two brows that need to go.

-If skin is red or irritated, you can apply a soothing facial moisturizer with a cotton swab.
+If skin is red or irritated, you can apply a soothing facial moisturizer or toner with a cotton swab or reusable bamboo pad.
 Be sure not to get product directly in eyes to avoid stinging and burning.

 - Don’t dig tweezers into skin to grab really short hairs or you could cut or scrape skin.
 Wait until it grows out in a couple days so that they can be more easily removed.

 - Gently holding skin firm with your free hand while tweezing means less tugging and pain on the skin.

 - If you're worried about pain, apply a numbing spray to a cotton swab and then to the eyebrow area.
 Make sure not to get any directly in your eyes!